Johnny880724/AFSA_material/README.md

 ![AFSA_LB](https://github.com/Johnny880724/AFSA_material/blob/main/images/PSO_Local_Minima.png)

 ## load_data.py
-The `load_data.py` script is used to load and process data from specified subdirectories and filenames.
+The `load_data.py` script is used to load and process data from Ref.[2] specified subdirectories and filenames.
 It includes functions to extract lattice vectors from `.xyz` files and lattice energies from `.prop` files.

 ### Example Usage
 From Ref.[2], material energy raw data can be downloaded, which contains the position data `traj-5A.xyz` and the energy data `traj-5A.prop`.
-Extract and store the vectors and energy data with the following code:
+Extract and store the lattice vectors and energy data with the following code:
 ```python
 from load_data import load_data
 subdirectory = "raw_data/5A/"